API¶

 tf_send_security_token()

-that can be overridden to manage any errors.New in version 3.4.0.
+that can be overridden to manage any errors.Added in version 3.4.0.

 - us_send_security_token(method, **kwargs)¶